J. Ritchie Patterson

 Ritchie Patterson is a physicist at Cornell University known for her research using the Large Hadron Collider to examine dark matter and the disappearance of antimatter.
 She is a fellow of the American Physical Society and an elected member of the American Association for the Advancement of Science.
+She attended Cornell and the University of Chicago where she studied physics.